ehmatthes/pcc_2e/deploying_django/deploying_to_platformsh.md

 The remote server will require two additional packages, that you don't need to install locally.
 Make a new file called *requirements_remote.txt*, and add the following two packages to it:

 ```
-# Requirements for live projectt.
+# Requirements for live project.
 gunicorn
 psycopg2
 ```